Lambs Tongue, ribwort or buckhorn plantain in turfgrass

 How to Identify Lambs Tongue.

 Buckhorn Plantain is easy to identify as it has distinct slender parallel veins on hairy leaves that form 1 or more rosettes.
+However, at the seedling stage Ribwort Plantain appears similar to Wireweed.

-Leaf length: Leaves are long, narrow, and 30-300 mm long.
+Leaf length: Its leaves are long, narrow, and 3 to 30 cm long.

 How to Control Lambs Tongue.